Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 Also, the disadvantages of the drug include the presence of contraindications to its use, including: hypersensitivity to the components of the drug, jaundice, liver dysfunction, infectious mononucleosis, lymphocytic leukemia.

 It is worth noting such a minus of the drug as the presence of side effects that may occur while taking it.
-Most often, patients suffer from diarrhea and nausea, as well as from fungal infections that occur in the background.
+Most often, patients suffer from diarrhea and nausea, as well as from fungal infections that occur against the background.
 It is also possible to develop allergic reactions, exanthema, candidiasis, hepatitis and other undesirable reactions.

 Augmentin is a broad-spectrum antibiotic containing Amoxiclav and clavulanic acid.